I have just finished my first ever InterRail trip, which was a 22-day trip with an InterRail Flexi Global Pass.

 Planning and Understanding InterRail and Eurail Passes

-What is the difference between an InterRail and Eurail Pass?
+What is the difference between an InterRail Pass and Eurail Pass?

 The only difference is that InterRail Passes are for Europeans and Eurail passes are for non-Europeans but it is important to select correctly.
 You are not eligible for a Eurail Pass if you are a European resident nor are you eligible for an InterRail Pass if you do not reside in Europe.

-There are a variety of passes and options available so it really depends on how you like to travel, your aims for the trip, your budget (not only for purchasing the pass but also for the trip), and the length of time you have for the trip.
+There are a variety of Europe train pass options available so it really depends on how you like to travel, your aims for the trip, your budget (not only for purchasing the pass but also for the trip), and the length of time you have for the trip.

 One Country Pass